 An optional DNS addon enables Kubernetes to provide DNS names for services.
 This allows pods and other objects to communicate with services by name instead of by IP address.
 This mechanism does not change service usage significantly, but name-based identifiers can make it simpler to hook up components or define interactions without necessarily knowing the service IP address.

 If the interface should be publicly accessible, your best option is usually the load balancer service type.
 This uses your specific cloud provider’s API to provision a load balancer, which serves traffic to the service pods through a publicly exposed IP address.
 This allows you to route external requests to the pods in your service, offering a controlled network channel to your internal cluster network.

 Since the load balancer service type creates a load balancer for every service, it can potentially become expensive to expose Kubernetes services publicly using this method.
 To help alleviate this, Kubernetes ingress objects can be used to describe how to route different types of requests to different services based on a predetermined set of rules.
 For instance, requests for “example.com” might go to service A, while requests for “sammytheshark.com” might be routed to service B. Ingress objects provide a way of describing how to logically route a mixed stream of requests to their target services based on predefined patterns.

 Ingress rules must be interpreted by an ingress controller — typically some sort of load balance, like Nginx — deployed within the cluster as a pod, which implements the ingress rules and forwards traffic to Kubernetes services accordingly.
-Currently, the ingress object type is in beta, but there are several working implementations that can be used to minimize the number of external load balancers that cluster owners are required to run.
+Ingress implementations can be used to minimize the number of external load balancers that cluster owners are required to run.